intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/search-template/recent-view-history.md

 layout: docs
 category: Unity 7
 ---
-*content to be added*

 # Description

 Recent view history saves and shows links to recently viewed items.
-For example, here is how history icon looks like on Workitems grid:
+For example, here is how history icon looks on Workitems grid:

 ![History icon on Workitems grid](recent-view-history/images/history_icon_position.png)

+# How To Open Recent View History

+Click on history icon to view list of recent items.

-History titles are different for different grids, depending on their content.
+History titles of items are different for different grids, depending on their content.
 Usually it's just a title of an item, but for some grids it can be other item parameter or even be composed of several parameters like it used by Workitems grid.

 It uses composed value of case title and own title for better readability and uniqueness:

 ![History with composed title](recent-view-history/images/history_with_composed_title.png)

-# How to add new item to history
+# How To Add New Item To History

 To add new item to history you should click on grid item or choose "Properties" in context menu of an item:

 ![Choosing an item from list](recent-view-history/images/choose_workitem.png)

+# Configuration

+Recent view history feature appears automatically, no configuration is required.